MoscatelliMarco/PPOInvestmentsAgent/README.md

-# Proximal-Policy Optimization Investment Agent
+# Proximal-Policy Optimization Investments Agent

 Made with ❤️ by Marco Moscatelli